 A little while ago Google announced that they were making a change to their page layout algorithm.
 It’s point is to target and even penalise websites that have lots of ads above the fold and not much content.
+This is one of many algorithm updates that Google implements ot make imp[roements to their service.

 Why are Google doing this?